geospace-code/georinex/README.rst

 .. code:: python

-    import pyrinex
+    import pyrinex as pr

-    navdata = pyrinex.rinexnav('tests/demo.10n')
+    nav = pr.rinexnav('tests/demo.10n')

-    navdata = pyrinex.rinexnav('tests/demo_MN.rnx')
+    nav = pr.rinexnav('tests/demo_MN.rnx')

-This returns a 2-D array of the data within the RINEX 3 or RINEX 2 Navigation file.
+This returns an ``xarray.Dataset`` of the data within the RINEX 3 or RINEX 2 Navigation file.
 Indexed by time x quantity